-Too often, we treat addiction to opioids as a moral failing.
-In reality, opioid-use disorder is an illness that is treatable.
+Opioid-use disorder is an illness that is treatable.
 The Wolf Administration is increasing access to treatment through the Medicaid expansion and the creation of Centers of Excellence and Medication-Assisted Treatment Programs.

-Access to Treatment
+Expanding Access to Treatment

 Single County Authorities